 The IOPD Award “Best Practice in Citizen Participation” is an initiative launched by the International Observatory on Participatory Democracy (IOPD).
-The IOPD is open to towns and cities throughout the world, along with those associations, organisations and research centres interested in learning about and exchanging impressions on participatory democracy and applying participatory democracy experiences on a local scale.
+The IOPD is open to towns and cities throughout the world, along with those associations, organisations and research centres interested in learning about and exchanging impressions on participatory democracy and applying experiences on a local scale.

 - Experiences that have been submitted in previous editions of the Award cannot be re-submitted.

-- Nevertheless, experiences that began before 2018, or that have been submitted in previous editions of the Award, may be re-submitted as long as there has been a substantial methodological innovation.
+- Nevertheless, experiences that began before 2019, or that have been submitted in previous editions of the Award, may be re-submitted as long as there has been substantial methodological innovation.
 In this case, the application will have to be submitted with a view to the innovation, rather than the experience in its own right.

 3. ELIGIBILITY CRITERIA

 Applications may only be submitted if their main goal is one of the following: